What is a denial of service (DoS) attack, and how can I prevent it?

 3. It is significantly harder to shut down multiple machines rather than just stopping one.

-While DDoS attacks themselves do not pose the risk of a data breach, the irony is that they often require such data breaches to operate.
+While DDoS attacks themselves don’t pose the risk of a data breach, the irony is that they often require such data breaches to operate.
 Many DDoS attacks originate from computers which have been compromised and hijacked by malware, often without the knowledge of their owner.
 This allows the attackers to coordinate computers around the world, and means that they do not actually have to own the hardware themselves.

 Why would someone carry out a Denial of Service attack?